subatiq/kittypaws/README.md

 echo config_field1
 ```

-Kittypaws will load it if plugin name is in the config and run with specified frequency.
+Kittypaws will load it if the plugin name is in the config matches the plugin folder name and will run it with the specified frequency.

 ### Known plugins